Particular/docs.particular.net/servicecontrol/errorlog-auditlog-behavior.md

 The queues are not directly managed by ServiceControl and are meant as points of external integration.

-Note: If you do not have any external integration, we highly recommend turning these off.
+Note: If external integration is not required, it is highly recommend turning forwarding queues off.

 ### Changing the queues name manually and default naming